-On March 25, 2015, the Board of Directors of the Company adopted and approved Amendment No. 1 to McCormick's 2013 Omnibus Incentive Plan (the "2013 Plan"), in which the Company's executive officers are eligible to participate.
-Before the amendment, the 2013 Plan provided that all outstanding awards (whether or not vested) would become fully exercisable and payable immediately upon a "change in control" as defined in the plan.
-Amendment No. 1 grants the Compensation and Human Capital Committee the discretion to include in any award agreement (regardless of when it vests) a provision providing for different treatment of the award once it is outstanding (other than it becoming fully exercisable and payable immediately) in connection with a "change in control" as defined in the 2013 Plan, including a requirement that a change in control and termination of employment be required (known as a "double trigger").
-While this benefit is available to all of our equity plan participants equally, pursuant to SEC requirements, we have included this acceleration benefit in the table below.
+On March 30, 2022, the Board of Directors of the Company adopted the McCormick & Company, Inc. 2022 Omnibus Incentive Plan (the "2022 Plan"), in which the Company's executive officers are eligible to participate and which supersedes McCormick's 2013 Omnibus Incentive Plan (the "2013 Plan).
+The 2013 Plan, as amended, granted the Compensation and Human Capital Committee the discretion to include in any award agreement in connection with a "change in control," a requirement that a change in control and termination of employment occur (known as a "double trigger") for such award's vesting to accelerate.
+Under the 2022 Plan, all awards shall be subject to double trigger vesting acceleration upon a "change in control" (i.e., the individual must experience a qualifying termination that occurs within six months before a "change in control" or within two years after a "change in control" to have his or her award's vesting accelerated), unless the Board negotiates otherwise in connection with a particular "change in control."
+While this benefit is available to all of our equity plan participants equally, pursuant to SEC requirements, we have included this acceleration benefit in the table below